lddurbin/hanziR/README.md

 This is a personal learning tool project.
 Suggestions and feedback welcome!

+## Acknowledgments

+The **Hanzi Movie Method** mnemonic system implemented in this package is based on the methodology created by [Mandarin Blueprint](https://www.mandarinblueprint.com/).
+Their innovative approach to learning Chinese characters through memorable mental "movies" has been transformative for countless learners.

+This package is a personal implementation tool designed to support users of the Mandarin Blueprint method.
+The tone terminology (singing, unsure, zombie, assertive, contrarian) and the core mnemonic framework (actors, sets, rooms, props, scenes) are all part of their system.

+**Thank you to Mandarin Blueprint** for creating such an effective and memorable learning methodology! 🙏

+Visit their website to learn more: https://www.mandarinblueprint.com/

 ## License

 MIT License - See LICENSE file for details